Shot in the Dark PC Review: Simplicity at its Finest

 If you miss a shot, a weak whiff of sound follows.
 However, hitting a shot is satisfying, and a loud, impactful 8-bit gunshot reassures you of that too.
 You must stand still to shoot, which adds a sense of urgency and strategy to the shooting.
 Using these mechanics as an added extra never happened as it is ingrained into the game’s core.

-Not only that, you have to be pinpoint accurate with your shooting.
+Not only that, you have to be pinpoint accurate with your shooting in Shot in the Dark.
 The bullets only hit where the crosshair is, so if you aim to the left of a target, it will miss.
 This lends itself to the challenge of the game, keeping you immersed.

 “Accompanying it is an absolutely banging 8-bit soundtrack.”

 Using three colours to make an entire game is a bold move, and makes the aesthetic of Shot in the Dark standout.
 Enemies can be the same colour as the backdrop, so you can only see their eyes.

 Accompanying Shot in the Dark, it is an absolutely banging 8-bit soundtrack.
 I couldn’t help but hum along too.
 I can neither confirm nor deny that I annoyed my wife with my excessive humming.